Water Pumps

 Fixing the Water Pump on the Side of the Road

 Breaking down is never fun, but if it’s going to happen, better in town than out in the middle of nowhere.
-Our Winnebago’s water pump decided to call it quits just as we rolled out of Chincilla, leaving us with no running water.
+Our Winnebago’s water pump decided to call it quits just as we rolled out of Chinchilla, leaving us with no running water.
 Not ideal when you're living on the road.

 We pulled over in a quiet spot and got to work.
 First step—confirm the pump was actually the issue.
 We checked fuses, connections, and the switch.
 Everything else seemed fine, so it had to be the pump itself.
 Luckily, there was a pump available a short distance away in Dalby.